Edrisym/Shortener/README.md

-# Shortener
+# Blink

 ## Overview
-Shortener is a high-performance, easy-to-use, and free URL shortening service built with **.NET Core**, **MongoDB**, **Redis**, and **YARP Reverse Proxy**.
+Blink is a high-performance, easy-to-use, and free URL shortening service built with **.NET Core**, **MongoDB**, **Redis**, and **YARP Reverse Proxy**.
 It allows users to create and manage short URLs, track click statistics, and integrate seamlessly with other applications through a RESTful API.
 This solution is perfect for anyone needing a reliable, self-hosted URL shortener with advanced monitoring and logging.

 ## Features
 ✅ **Fast URL Shortening** – Uses Redis for quick access and caching.